 In Russia, Chagall did fairly well in terms of his reputation, gaining a degree of international caché, but only scraped by financially, exhibiting his work, illustrating books, and designing murals and stage sets.
 Eventually, in 1923, Chagall returned to Paris, with his wife, Bella.

 Chagall travelled all over the world as his reputation of a painter and illustrator of high repute grew.
 He created etchings for works including The Bible, Gogol's 'Dead Souls' and 'La Fontaine's Fables', later recognised as his finest illustrations.
 He travelled throughout Europe, to Palestine and the Middle East, solidifying his personal view of himself as the archetypal Solitude.

 The terrible events of the Second World War put Chagall in danger.
+In 1937, Nazi officials purged German museums of works the Party considered to be degenerate.
+In March of 1939 over one thousand paintings and almost four thousand watercolors and drawings of modern artists, including Marc Chagall, Wassily Kandinsky, Paul Klee, Piet Mondrian, and Franz Marc, were burned in the courtyard of a fire station in Berlin.
 As a high-profile Jew he was put on a list of artists whose lives were at risk from the Nazis, and, fortunately, in 1941 he escaped to America.
 Chagall and Bella arrived in New York the day after Germany invaded the Soviet Union.